 Left-click & drag, then release: Opens rectangle from original anchor point, adding new key at location & sized to rectangle upon release of mouse left button.
-If the Grid mode is on, this will add multiple keys (in a grid layout) based on the current default size, separated by the current grid size spacing.
+If the Grid mode is on, this will add multiple keys (in a grid

 Left-click & on blank area: Add key with default size.